clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    return a wrong answer silently.
 Provable means provable by contract.
 An earlier revision skipped these constraints on `:clj` and was reverted.

+## The trigger point

+Inference triggers where a local usage is analyzed, not by scanning call arguments. `analyze-call` publishes an `:infer-call` descriptor ({:entry callstack-entry :ns .. :name .. :arity .. :lookups (volatile! nil)}) when it pushes its callstack frame.
+At the single place where a token resolves to a binding (usages.clj, next to `reg-used-binding!`), the binding is a direct argument of that call exactly when the callstack head equals the stored entry, and the argument index is the current `:arg-types` count. `types/infer-local-usage!` then classifies the callee (once per call, memoized in the volatile) and records the constraint.
+This keeps local recognition structural, `(var x)` and quoted forms never reach the usage path, and a local inside a collection argument fails the head check instead of inheriting the collection's spec.

+One callstack wart surfaced: `analyze-hof` pushes the hof'd fn as a pseudo-frame ((map inc xs) analyzes under a pretend `[clojure.core inc]` frame), shadowing the hof call's own entry while the remaining args are still positionally the hof's args. `analyze-hof` re-points the `:infer-call` entry at the pseudo-frame.
+Longer term the callstack could mark pseudo-frames so consumers relying on head identity can see through them.

+An earlier revision hooked `analyze-call` directly and scanned argument tokens syntactically.
+Behavior and corpus results were identical, the usage-point trigger costs about one percent more allocation and was kept for structural soundness.

 ## Transitive inference

 `(defn foo [x] (bar x))` constrains `x` by whatever `bar` requires, including